 - Handles low-level operation by sending the signalling messages and commands.

 - Evolved Packet Core (EPC): It communicates with internal and external packet data networks and IP multimedia subsystem.
 It consists of following blocks:

-- HSS: Home Subscriber Server contains all the information about all the network operator’s subscribers in a central database.
+- HSS: Home Subscriber Server holds all the information about all the network operator’s subscribers in a central database.